antariandel/kyanit/README.md

 (You can play with baudrates for faster flashing, ex. appending `BAUD=230400` to the deploy command.)

-## Credits
+## Thank-yous

-Special thanks to MicroPython and Damien George for making MicroPython a reality, and therefore making this project a reality.
-(And thanks for being so responsive on any issues.)
+Special thanks to the MicroPython community and Damien George.
+And thanks for being so responsive on issues.

-For more about MicroPython, see the repository here: https://github.com/micropython/micropython

-And MicroPython documentation here: https://docs.micropython.org/en/latest/

 ## License Notice